Tashhfia/Recipe-Searcher/README.md

 A collection of the best rated and most popular recipes from Nagi!

-Uses Selenium and Beautiful soup to scrape recipe ratings from https://www.recipetineats.com/recipes/
+Uses Selenium to scrape recipe ratings from https://www.recipetineats.com/recipes/